vp2437/signal-for-help-detection/README.md

 # Signal for Help Detection System

+An AI-powered platform designed to support human trafficking awareness, early intervention, and public education.

-An AI-powered web application that detects the internationally recognized Signal for Help hand gesture in real time using a webcam.
-The system combines MediaPipe hand tracking, a Random Forest machine learning model, and a FastAPI backend to provide live gesture recognition with visual and audio alerts.
+The system detects the internationally recognized Signal for Help gesture in real time and transforms a single distress signal into an entry point for understanding potential trafficking networks through AI-assisted visualization and analysis.

 Built for the Austin AI Hub Hackathon.